project2morrow-software-ltd/Privacy-Policy/Privacy-Policy-for-GatePass-Lite.md

 ---

-# 9. Data Deletion Requests
+# 10. Data Deletion Requests

 Users may request account or data deletion through:

 * Their organization administrator
 * Direct communication with us using the contact information below

+Users may also independently manage or delete files stored in their own Google Drive accounts.

 ---

-# 10. Changes to This Privacy Policy
+# 11. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.